-Fellow recently developed the Prismo, which is a custom filter for making espresso shots using the AeroPress.
-Is it really possible to make espresso shots with the Prismo filter for the AeroPress?
+Fellow recently developed the Prismo, a custom AeroPress filter for making espresso shots.
+Is it possible to make espresso shots with the Prismo filter for the AeroPress?

-For almost two years now I have been on a quest to get my AeroPress to make something closer to a true espresso shot.
-While I know that an AeroPress can never match a true commercial espresso machine that can generate 9 bars of pressure, that hasn’t stopped me from trying.
+I have been trying to get my AeroPress to make something closer to a true espresso shot for almost two years.
+While I know that an AeroPress can never match a commercial espresso machine that can generate 9 bars of pressure, that hasn’t stopped me from trying.

-With my AeroPress, I am able to make concentrated coffee “shots” that have similar characteristics that are found in espresso.
+With my AeroPress, I can make concentrated coffee “shots” with characteristics similar to those found in espresso.
 Not every “shot” impresses me.
-Some beans work better than others.
-Some beans don’t work at all.
-It is game and I play it daily.
+Some beans work better than others, and some beans don’t work at all.
+It is a game, and I play it daily.

-What I have discovered when it comes to making “shots” with the AeroPress is that I can get closer to replicating lungo (longer) shots made from lighter roasted single-origin coffees.
-For traditional espressos or ristrettos, the AeroPress doesn’t come close to the deep syrupy tastes that one can get from a true espresso machine.
+When it comes to making “shots” with the AeroPress, I have discovered that I can get closer to replicating lungo (longer) shots made from lighter roasted single-origin coffees.
+The AeroPress doesn’t come close to the deep, syrupy tastes one can get from a true espresso machine for traditional espressos or ristrettos.

 If the Prismo could improve my shots by 10%, it would pay for itself quickly.
-Because every shot I make a home is one fewer shot I purchase at the coffee shop.
+Every shot I make at home is one fewer shot I purchase at the coffee shop.

 Before the review, let me show you how the Prismo works.